 Tulum National Park is an eco-archaeological site situated on Mexico’s Yucatan Peninsula.

 The former city was one of the last Mayan places of civilization to fall.
 Today it’s filled with an impressive landscape that includes cenotes and sweeping coastlines.

 59 – Maasai Mara National Park, Kenya

 In Kenya, along the Tanzanian border, is where you will find Maasai Mara National Park.
-The vast park offers visitors everything from the chance to see lions and tigers to playing a spot of golf.
+The vast park offers visitors everything from the chance to see lions and zebras to playing a spot of golf.

 Maasai Mara is one of the best national parks in the world for its plenty of fauna: see how many of the 95 species of mammals and 570 species of birds you can spot.

 60 – Grand Teton National Park, United States of America

 If you like your national parks full of diverse wildlife, unspoiled lakes, and alpine terrain, get yourself down to the Grand Teton National Park in Wyoming.

 There are more than 250km of trails, domineering mountains, and the Snake River, which you can float along while taking in the peaceful surroundings.